itsianfrane/VolleySeats/README.md

 > To my **family** and **family**, thank you for your unwavering support, love, and encouragement that pushed me to strive for excellence.

+> To my **crushiecakes**, thank you for being my daily source of joy and inspiration.

 > A special thank you goes to my pretty professor, **Ms. Fatima Marie P. Agdon**, for her invaluable guidance, insightful feedback, and continuous encouragement.
 Your mentorship has been a significant part of my growth, and I am truly grateful for your dedication and support.

 > To **all** who have been part of this journey, my heartfelt thanks.